RangerMauve/hyper-sdk/Dream API-Callbacks.md

 var core = new Hypercore('dat://something')

 // From a "name", useful for something like multifeed?
-// Might be better left to the application? var core = new Hypercore('myFeed')
+// TODO: Might be better left to the application? var core = new Hypercore('myFeed')

 var core = new Hypercore(null, {